dogtail9/ProjectTemplateTutorial/README.md

 }
 ```

-*Add the new class JsonCSharpFileGenerator to the tolls folder in tthe VSIXProject*
+*Add the new class JsonCSharpFileGenerator to the tools folder in the VSIXProject*

 ```xml
 <ProjectItem ReplaceParameters="true" TargetFileName="$safeitemname$.jc" CustomTool="JsonCSharpFileGenerator">Json.jc</ProjectItem>